Steveineiter/Bachelor_Thesis/DOCUMENTATION.md

 3. Twitter Scraper
    1. Important Files and Directories
    2. How to install and run it
+5. Learning From Data !!
+TODO !!
+   1. Z Machine Learning
+   2. New Clusters Interpretation
 4. Done Data
    1. checklist
    2. personas_with_hashtags